 The group recently completed a long term project, The Peckham Experiment: A Centre for Self-Organisation, exploring the history of the Pioneer Health Centre in Peckham and considering its relevance to questions of health, self-organisation and art today.

 Current Art Assassins: Aizad Abdus-Samad, Akhera Williams, Chike Lewis, Dora Mooney, Eden Coker, Ella Soni, Esme Wedderburn, Fatima-Zahra Et-Taheri, Ivo Blackwood, Jessica Mankowska, Jordan Minga, Lucien Sone Ebongue, Magda Gawlik, Max Baraitser Smith, Maya Campbell, Mia Davey, Mildred Plodowski, Nathan Twentyman, Noah Reddie, Phaedra Haas, Ruby Stanhope, Ryan Calhoun, Sam Baraitser Smith

 Previous Art Assassins: Aashell Wallace, Alice Campos, Andre Ribeiro, Ashleigh Turner, Esme Wheatley, Farencia Hendrickson, Finbar Kelly, Hussain ‘Remz’ Layne, Inés Carballo, Iona Tompkins, Izzie O’Sullivan, Joel Simpson, John Kamara, Kallim Ogunnami, Mehmet Cucel, Philip Odoi, Sammy Trieu, Yinka Aresa, Kate Moses.

 If you’d like to find out more about joining the Art Assassins, please contact firstname.lastname@example.org

 The South London Gallery is an Arts Award Supporter.

-Supported by Esmée Fairbairn Foundation, the Heritage Lottery Fund and the SLG Council.
+Supported by the National Lottery Heritage Fund, Oscar Humphries and Sophie Oakley and the SLG Council.